-- Help Canada lead in understanding the links between health, equity, and the impacts of climate change.
+- Help Canada lead in understanding the effects of climate change on human health

 The Mitacs-Banting Discovery Postdoctoral Fellowship will also encourage talented young scientists to think broadly beyond their scope of expertise and equip them to be future research leaders.

-Postdoctoral scholar candidates are eligible for funding of Can$70,000/year, for two years, with $30,000 (+ applicable taxes)/year required from the eligible partner organization (see criteria below).
+Postdoctoral scholar candidates are eligible for funding of Can$55,000/year, for two years, with $22,500 (+ applicable taxes)/year required from the eligible partner organization (see criteria below).

-- All prospective applicants must submit a letter of Intent (LOI) for the BRF internal review and selection.
+- All prospective applicants must submit a LOI for the BRF internal review and selection.
 The LOI is a simplified version of the final application.
 LOIs will be evaluated on the suitability between the applicant and the research environment, the proposed research program, and the research leadership/excellence of the applicant.

-- Must be within 5 years of their PhD when the project starts
+- Must be within five years of their PhD when the project starts

-- Project proposal (one page) explaining how your project would advance the research program of the supervisor
+- Project proposal (one page) explaining how the project would advance the research program of the supervisor

 - Summary (one page) of research contributions

-- Research project proposal (one -page) includes an overall objective with a maximum of three aims
+- Research project proposal (one page), including an overall objective with a maximum of three aims

-- Name of your proposed partner organization (see section below) and their role in the research project
+- Name of the proposed partner organization (see section below) and their role in the research project

 - Outline (one page) plans for training and development of future leadership potential

-- Append the partner organization letter of support (see below)
+- Partner organization Letter of Support (see below)

 - An eligible for-profit company with research site in Canada